TarekHolanda/pdf-generator/README.md

 ### Build Process

-The build script (`build.sh`) performs the following steps:
+The build process automatically:
 1. Installs Node.js dependencies
-2. Installs Chrome for Puppeteer
+2. Installs Chrome for Puppeteer (via postinstall script)
-3. Sets proper permissions for the Chrome executable
+3. Sets up the environment for cloud deployment

 ### Troubleshooting

 If you encounter Chrome-related errors on Render:

 1. Check the build logs to ensure Chrome was installed successfully
-2. Verify the Chrome executable path: `/opt/render/.cache/puppeteer/chrome-linux/chrome`
+2. Check the health endpoint: `https://your-app.onrender.com/health`
-3. Check the health endpoint: `https://your-app.onrender.com/health`
+3. Review the application logs for detailed error messages
-4. Review the application logs for detailed error messages
+4. The service will automatically retry with minimal options if the initial launch fails

 ### Common Issues

 **Error: Could not find Chrome**
-- Solution: The build script should install Chrome automatically.
+- Solution: The postinstall script should install Chrome automatically.
 Check build logs.

-**Error: Permission denied**
+**Error: Browser was not found at the configured executablePath**
-- Solution: The build script sets proper permissions.
-Redeploy if needed.
+- Solution: The service now lets Puppeteer find Chrome automatically without specifying a path.

 **Error: Timeout**
-- Solution: The service includes proper timeouts and error handling.
+- Solution: The service includes proper timeouts and error handling with fallback options.

 ## Environment Variables